Deng Xiaoping: Resignation and 1992 southern tour

-Death and reaction
+Death

 Deng died on 19 February 1997 at 9:08 p.m.
 Beijing time, aged 92 from a lung infection and Parkinson's disease.
 The public was largely prepared for his death, as there had been rumors that his health was deteriorating.
 At 10:00 on the morning of 24 February, people were asked by Premier Li Peng to pause in silence for three minutes.
 The nation's flags flew at half-mast for over a week.

+Deng's official obituary instructed Chinese people to study Deng Xiaoping's method of building socialism with Chinese characteristics.
+It praised his "scientific attitude and creative spirit in applying a Marxist stand" and his "viewpoints and methods to studying new problems and solving new problems".
+It also praised his 1992 southern tour.

 The nationally televised funeral, which was a simple and relatively private affair attended by the country's leaders and Deng's family, was broadcast on all cable channels.
-After the funeral, his organs were donated to medical research, the remains were cremated at Babaoshan Revolutionary Cemetery, and his ashes were subsequently scattered at sea, according to his wishes.
+After the funeral, his organs were donated to medical research.
+The remains were cremated at Babaoshan Revolutionary Cemetery and his ashes were subsequently scattered at sea from an airplane by his wife, Zhuo Lin.
 For the next two weeks, Chinese state media ran news stories and documentaries related to Deng's life and death, with the regular 19:00 National News program in the evening lasting almost two hours over the regular broadcast time.

 Deng's successor, Jiang Zemin, maintained Deng's political and economic philosophies.
 Deng was eulogized as a "great Marxist, great Proletarian Revolutionary, statesman, military strategist, and diplomat; one of the main leaders of the Chinese Communist Party, the People's Liberation Army of China, and the People's Republic of China; the great architect of China's socialist opening-up and modernized construction; the founder of Deng Xiaoping Theory".
 Some elements, notably modern Maoists and radical reformers (the far left and the far right), had negative views, however.
-In the following year, songs like "Story of Spring" by Dong Wenhua, which were created in Deng's honour shortly after Deng's southern tour in 1992, once again were widely played.

 Deng's death drew international reaction.
 UN Secretary-General Kofi Annan said Deng was to be remembered "in the international community at large as a primary architect of China's modernization and dramatic economic development".
 French President Jacques Chirac said "In the course of this century, few men have, as much as Deng, led a vast human community through such profound and determining changes"; British Prime Minister John Major commented about Deng's key role in the return of Hong Kong to Chinese control; Canadian Prime Minister Jean Chrétien called Deng a "pivotal figure" in Chinese history.
 The Kuomintang chair in Taiwan also sent its condolences, saying it longed for peace, cooperation, and prosperity.
 The Dalai Lama voiced regret that Deng died without resolving questions over Tibet.

+The song Story of Spring, by Dong Wenhua, celebrates Deng's achievements.
+It was first performed during a television gala in 1994.